fkling/JSNetworkX/README.md

 ## Usage

 JSNetworkX provides the same interface as the original NetworkX library.
 All functions and classes are available under the `jsnx` namespace.
-Download [`build/jsnetwork.js`](https://github.com/downloads/fkling/JSNetworkX/jsnetworkx.js) and include it in your page:
+[Download `jsnetwork.js`](https://github.com/downloads/fkling/JSNetworkX/jsnetworkx.js) and include it in your page:

     <script src="jsnetworkx.js"></script>